Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 #define OS_STEROIDS_FREE_LAYER_STACK
 ```

-For finer control, you can add the following callback to your `keymap.c`, You can customize the behavior based on the originating layer, the OSoS key being pressed, or both.
+For finer control, you can add the following callback to your `keymap.c`.
+You can customize the behavior based on the originating layer, the OSoS key being pressed, or both.
 In this example, the `_NUMBERS` layer can’t be deactivated by OSoS layer keys, and `OS_WNUM` doesn’t deactivate the layer it comes from:
 ```c
 bool should_oneshot_on_steroids_deactivate_layer(uint16_t keycode, uint8_t layer) {